Coelecanth/Project-guideFlyFishing/README.md

 ### Typography

-Explain any fonts and icon libraries used, like Google Fonts and/or Font Awesome.

-Consider adding a link to each font used, and the Font Awesome site if used (or similar icon library).

-Example:

-🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑-END OF NOTES (to be deleted)

-- [Montserrat](https://fonts.google.com/specimen/Montserrat) was used for the primary headers and titles.
+I used the fontjoy website to create a palete of fonts for selection but after experimenting with these and font effects.
+I decided to use just one fornt and created differentation by using text effect like all captials or strong which i found gave me the variety and imapct i needed just using a single font
+In the end I used the just the following font.

-- [Lato](https://fonts.google.com/specimen/Lato) was used for all other secondary text.
+- [Titillium Web](https://fonts.google.com/specimen/Titillium+Web) was used throughout site with variations using,  all capitals, bold effect, heavier font.
 - [Font Awesome](https://fontawesome.com) icons were used throughout the site, such as the  icons for chevrons or padlocks.